malkomalko/vim-librarian.vim/README.md

     :VLBookmark *bookmark*

 command accepts a name to store the bookmark.
-It will save the current file and the cursor position to ~/.vim_librarian (by default).
+It will save the current file and the cursor position to .vim_librarian in your current working directory if it can find a .git folder OR ~/.vim_librarian.

 * * *